daniel-schulz/eth-technical-test/README.md

 ### Ideas for Future Development

+* Assessment hardening
     - [ ] To prevent cheating we should consider to move a part of the Card Selection Game logic to the backend
+* Features
     - [ ] Add Multi-language Support
+* Improve code quality
+    - [ ] Remove `any` where possible
+    - [ ] Add automated tests (e.g. unit tests, integration tests, e2e tests)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>